-- 1. Applicants have the right to refuse to undergo drug testing, but those applicants who refuse to undergo testing or otherwise refuse to cooperate in a drug test will not be hired by the Company. - 2.
-The Company may rescind an employment offer to, or otherwise not hire, an applicant who has a verified positive drug test result. - 3.
-Employees have the right to refuse to undergo drug and alcohol testing, but those employees who refuse to undergo testing or otherwise refuse to cooperate in a drug and/or alcohol test will be terminated. - 4.
-Employees who test positive for alcohol, who have a verified positive drug test result, or who otherwise violate this policy will be subject to appropriate disciplinary action, up to and including termination of employment.
+1. Applicants have the right to refuse to undergo drug testing, but those applicants who refuse to undergo testing or otherwise refuse to cooperate in a drug test will not be hired by the Company and/or will not be placed on an assignment requiring such testing.

+2. The Company may rescind an employment offer to and not hire, or may not place on a particular assignment, an applicant who has a verified positive drug test result.

+3. Employees have the right to refuse to undergo drug and alcohol testing, but those employees who refuse to undergo testing or otherwise refuse to cooperate in a drug and/or alcohol test will be terminated and/or have their assignment ended.

+4. Employees who test positive for alcohol, who have a verified positive drug test result, or who otherwise violate this policy will be subject to appropriate disciplinary action, up to and including termination of employment.
 Termination for such a policy violation may result in the denial of workers' compensation or unemployment benefits.
-Depending on the circumstances, an employee's return to work, reinstatement, and/or continued employment may be conditioned on the employee's successful participation in and/or completion of any and all evaluations, counseling, treatment, and rehabilitation programs, passing of return-to-duty and follow-up tests, and/or other appropriate conditions as determined by the Company. - 5.
-The Company may take disciplinary and/or other appropriate action when an employee engages in any conduct or is involved in any crime (including being charged with a crime, except where prohibited by applicable law) that could adversely affect or be detrimental to the Company's operations, interests, or reputation.
+Depending on the circumstances, an employee's return to work, reinstatement, and/or continued employment may be conditioned on the employee's successful participation in and/or completion of any and all evaluations, counseling, treatment, and rehabilitation programs, passing of return-to-duty and follow-up tests, and/or other appropriate conditions as determined by the Company.

+5. The Company may take disciplinary and/or other appropriate action when an employee engages in any conduct or is involved in any crime (including being charged with a crime, except where prohibited by applicable law) that could adversely affect or be detrimental to the Company's operations, interests, or reputation.